 Jan van Dijk was a juror at the conservatories of Ghent and Brussels.
 He conducted Gouda Symphony Orchestra for a long time, was musical collaborator of newspapers, magazines and book publishing.
 Moreover, Jan van Dijk was very active in the field of (art) education and (art) policy.

 Jan van Dijk studied piano at the Conservatory of Rotterdam with Jaap Callenbach and studied composition and conducting with Willem Pijper.

 Jan van Dijk leaves a vast musical work heritage: a total of 1263 opus numbers of which: 18 symphonies, 12 string quartets, piano sonatas 7, 75 Sonatines piano.
 He wrote Symphonic poems - for wind - among others, Wallenstein and Breeroo.
 Many Choral works he has composed, for Choir and Orchestra.
 He set the tone for various Psalms, 150 a cappella formations.
 Solo concerts he has made, including a Concerto for player piano and orchestra.
-Moreover, Van Dijk chamber, sometimes wrote in 'foreign' occupations, also Organ Works and Work in the genre 31-tone music.
+Moreover, Van Dijk composed chamber music, sometimes wrote in 'foreign' occupations, also created Organ Works and Work in the genre 31-tone music.
 An extensive carillon oeuvre he has to his name.
 Many work for amateur music practitioners he thought, playable, to the satisfaction of this group of singers and players.